MicrosoftDocs/visualstudio-docs/subscriptions/vs-pluralsight.md

 The table below details what Pluralsight subscription benefits are available to each Visual Studio subscription type.
 Some subscribers will also be able to take advantage of limited courses after their full catalog access subscription expires.
 Pluralsight will guide you through that process when your full catalog subscription expires.

 Not all subscribers who have previously used a Pluralsight subscription provided through a Visual Studio subscription will be able to redeem new Pluralsight benefit offers.
-If you are not eligible to redeem more Pluralsight training benefits, you'll receive a notification when you attempt to activate the benefit on the Pluralsight website.
+If you aren't eligible to redeem more Pluralsight training benefits, you'll receive a notification when you attempt to activate the benefit on the Pluralsight website.

 ## Activate your Pluralsight subscription